surajadh/react-flask-weather-app/README.md

 Datalayer test is skipped because it makes actual request to API and we only have 500 calls for free tier.
 To run it unskip that test.

 More tests can be added, I have added few key tests to validate things are working fine.
-The framework is there to test out multiple other edge cases
+The existing test setup can be used to test out multiple other edge cases

 ### Why use Protocol and Typings?